 So yeah!
 All these are good to use when in House Khas.

-So, come with me on a virtual tour of the Hauz Khas fort and its much famous Hauz Khas neighbourhood, as I meander through the lanes.
-Let us seep in the vintage vibes of the monumental place amidst the glitterati that has overshadowed Hauz Khas, also pronounced as Haus Khas.
+Now that we know the basics, come with me on a virtual tour of the Hauz Khas fort and its much famous Hauz Khas neighbourhood, as I meander through its lanes; seep in its vintage vibes amidst all the glitterati that has overshadowed the good-old House Khas.

 Hauz Khas – An upscale neighbourhood of Delhi

 It’s been quite a while, I visited the very popular Hauz Khas fort monument, inside the urban village of Hauz Khas, after my very first.

 Since then, I have been procrastinating in marshalling my thoughts over the visit.

 On the other hand, tourists and local people often visit the Hauz Khas urban village to shop and party, but many skip exploring the beautiful Hauz Khas fort complex.

 Indeed, it’s a shame that many aren’t even aware that the Hauz Khas fort complex exists at the fag end of the urban village, in the Hauz Khas neighbourhood.

 Are you guilty of this as well?
 Don’t.

 Because it took us two years of our stay in Delhi to realize that there exists this gem of a monument called the Hauz Khaz fort.